r0vald06/The_Daily_Planner/README.md

+**ATTENTION: please run on your local enviroment from the text editor to see full website functionalities.
+Github pages does not allow API Calls**
 # Welcome To The Daily Planner!

 Hi!
 This website was created to serve as an online planner that allows the user to customize by clicking a button on the navigation bar.